fizzed/play-module-sprockets/README.md

 Module for [Play Framework](http://www.playframework.org/) 2.x.
 It provides an asset pipeline that optimizes, bundles, and/or fingerprints assets such CSS, JavaScript, and more.
-Inspired by Ruby on Rails and it's asset pipeline.
+Inspired by Ruby on Rails asset pipeline.

 ## Compatibility matrix